wonma/100-days-of-code/log.md

 **Thoughts** When the instructor took an example of a imaginary app for adopting a pet, I felt some excitement and hope are triggered from my heart.
 I love all the potential that development brings to me.
 I'm thankful and will try to stay brave to step into this field.

+---
+### Day 15: October 28, Friday

+**Today's Progress**
+  - Learned how to add image assets to the component
+  - Three ways: using import name reference, using require keyword and adding it inline, and using a variable name (const) for other online resources.
+  - Learned what webpack does.
+It bundles different files into one or multiple bundles so that the browser can download it faster.
+However, if the complexity is higher, it may actually slow down the app.
+In that case, we can use something called 'lazy loading'.

+**Thoughts** I haven't understood how lazy loading works but I'll keep my curiosity for now.

 <!--
 ### Day 1: June 27, Monday